Statistically Meaningful Approximation: a Case Study on Approximating Turing Machines with Transformers: Statistically meaningful approximation

 \subsection{Background and tools}

 To prove~\sm-approximation guarantees, Definition~\ref{def:meaningful_approx} requires a loss surrogate $\bell$ such that the empirical risk minimizer of $\bell$ on the training data can approximate functions in $\afam$.
-The following proposition provides several conditions on $\bell$ which lead to~\sm~approximation guarantees.
+The following proposition, which is motivated by classical generalization theory, provides several conditions on $\bell$ which lead to~\sm-approximation guarantees.